enif77/EFrt/README.md

 ## Numbers

-Unknown words are parsed as numbers, followning C/C# conventions.
+Unknown words are parsed as numbers, following C/C# conventions.
 Double cell integer must have the `L` or the `l` suffix to be recognized as a double cell integer.
 Any problem with parsing a number makes the parser to return a word, which is unknown, and it leads to an error.

 ```